Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Problem Setting

-If we assume the evaluation of a feature map $\varphi(x, \omega)$ to have a constant cost, one iteration in Algorithm \ref{alg1} requires $O(M)$ operations.
+Using this formula, we can compute the averaged output without storing all internal iterate $(\beta_t)_{t=1}^{T+1}.$ \paragraph{Computational Complexity} If we assume the evaluation of a feature map $\varphi(x, \omega)$ to have a constant cost, one iteration in Algorithm \ref{alg1} requires $O(M)$ operations.
 As a result, one pass SGD on $n$ samples requires $O(Mn)$ computational time.
 On the other hand, the full kernel method without approximation requires $O(n)$ computations per iteration; thus, the overall computation time is $O(n^2)$, which is much more expensive than random features.
 For the memory requirements, random features needs to store $M$ coefficients, and it does not depend on the sample size $n$.
 On the other hand, we have to store $n$ coefficients in the full kernel method, so it is also advantageous to use random features in large-scale learning problems.